nodejs/Release/GOVERNANCE.md

 When an agenda item has appeared to reach a consensus the moderator will ask "Does anyone object?" as a final call for dissent from the consensus.

-If an agenda item cannot reach a consensus a WG member can call for either a closing vote or a vote to table the issue to the next meeting.
+If an agenda item cannot reach a consensus, a WG member can call for either a closing vote or a vote to table the issue to the next meeting.
 The call for a vote must be seconded by a majority of the WG or else the discussion will continue.
 Simple majority wins.